Documentation Index

 Unexpected search results

 type: "text"uses OR across terms.machine learningmatches documents that contain “machine”, “learning”, or both (BM25 ranking).
-For an exact phrase in the ranking, usetype: "query_string"withcontent:("machine learning").type: "query_string"defaults to OR for unquoted terms.content:(machine learning)matches documents containing either term.
+For an exact phrase, usetype: "query_string"withbody:("machine learning")or a$match_phrasefilter.type: "query_string"defaults to OR for unquoted terms.body:(machine learning)matches documents containing either term.
 UseANDor+for required terms.- Operators like

 Query syntax errors